Liberia’s President George Weah concedes victory after tight run-off election – KION546

 Weah, a former soccer star, called Boakai after the country’s National Elections Commission (NEC) released provisional results on Friday.

-With nearly all ballots counted, Boakai, a 78-year-old former vice president of Liberia, won 51% of the votes, the country’s electoral commission said.
+Boakai, a 78-year-old former vice president of Liberia, won 51% of the votes, after the final results were tallied by the elections commission on Monday.

 In an address to the nation, Weah said: “The results announced tonight, though not final, indicate that Ambassador Joseph N. Boakai is in a lead that we cannot surpass.
 Therefore, a few minutes ago, I spoke with President-elect Joseph N. Boakai to congratulate him on his victory.